scrabbletank/farhome-rules/rulesdoc.md

 - **Range:** touch
 - **Duration:** instant

 You create a cone of shining light 3 tiles long and 3 tiles wide, blinding all creatures in the light.
 Make a spellcasting roll against the creatures Stamina save.
 On success the creatures are blinded until the end of their next turn.
-If the creature is sensitive to daylight or bright light they also take 1 wound in holy damage.
+If the creature is sensitive to daylight or bright light they also take 1/0 in holy damage.

 The length and width of the cone increases by 1 for every level cast above 1st.